freemarker/freemarker-tutorials/01-hello-world/README.md

 01-hello-world> mvn install
 ```

-This will download the dependencies and create some various files in a `target` folder in your project.
+This will download the dependencies and create some various files in a `target` folder in your project directory.

 ### Short Maven Overview